 For how long is my trademark registration valid?

-Keep in mind that if you don’t use the products for commercial purposes within a time period of 3 years, you might lose the trademark.
+Keep in mind that if you don’t use the products for commercial purposes within a period of 3 years, you might lose the trademark.

 What happens if I don’t renew the trademark registration in time?

 If you don’t renew your trademark registration in time, it will be canceled.
 It’s important that you keep track of when your trademark will expire and renew it at least 6 months in advance.

 What happens if I get refused to use the trademark?

 If you’re refused to use the trademark for some reason, your trademark agency needs to contact TRAB (Trademark Review and Adjudication board) and submit an opposition.

 TRAB will handle the opposition during a time period of 9-12 months.

 Generally speaking, you’ll work with a trademark registration agency that helps you with the registration.
 They should help you if any disputes arise.